stuffedwombat/stuffedwombat.github.io/hase.md

   - angle and speed.

-  A bullet is travelling at an angle and a certain speed.

   You can simulate complex movement by changing these numbers over time:

   - Increasing speed is called accerlaration.
   - Rotating the angle of movement is called turning.
   - Inverting the angle of movement while decreasing speed simulates bouncing off of something.

-  This might sound like super basic stuff, but thinking about movement in these terms has enabled me to look at other games as a simple collection of movement sets.
+  This might sound like super basic stuff, but thinking about movement in these terms

+  has enabled me to look at other games as a simple collection of movement sets.

 **Look for Loops**

   Actions, reactions and movement are not taking place in a vacuum.

   In conventional games, players expect to reach a goal and finish the game at some point.

   To do that, they perform a set of actions  over and over again.

   These repeated actions and their reactions can be called a core gameplay loop.

   For example, here is the core loop of golf:
   - apply force to a non moving opject
   - object moves